evilsoft/crocks/docs/src/pages/docs/functions/helpers.md

 once :: ((*) -> a) -> ((*) -> a)
 ```

-There are times in Javascript development where you only want to call a function
+There are times in JavaScript development where you only want to call a function
 once and memo-ize the first result for every subsequent call to that function.
 Just pass the function you want guarded to `once` and you will get back a
 function with the expected guarantees.